Pan-Group-UW-Madison/QTO/paper/paper.md

 \end{equation}
 where $\rho$ is the design variable, $\tilde{f}^j(\rho)$ is the linear approximation to the objective obtained from sensitivity analysis, $t^j(\rho)$ is the trust region constraint, $d^j$ is the radius of the trust region and $H_{i_H}$ denotes extra linear constraints included in TO.
 It maintains the solution history within a given optimization stage and transverse any possible combination of cuts generated in the stage.

-Two filters, radius filter and PDE filter [@lazarov2011filters], have been provided in the library in `RadiusFilter.m` and `PDEFilter.m`, respectively.
+Two filters, radius filter and PDE filter [@lazarov2011filters], have been provided in the software in `RadiusFilter.m` and `PDEFilter.m`, respectively.
 Different materials are rendered in different colors at the visualization stage and the color map can be modified in `Visualize.m`. `Objective.m` defines the supported objectives in `TopMultiCuts`.
 It requires the elementary matrix generated from `ElementMat.m`.
 To add new physics needs to modify these two files together.
 The sensitivity analysis is performed in `Sensitivity.m`.
 One can try new sensitivity analysis strategy for discrete variable TO by modifying this file.

 The scripts in `Benchmark` give examples on setting the parameters to initialize the optimization.
 Arbitrary number of candidate materials with different Young's moduli $E$ can be assigned to `params`.
 Different objectives and BCs can be selected by assigning `params.BC` and `params.objective` with different values.
 The discretization resolution of the design domain is controlled by `params.nelx` and `params.nely`.
 Running the scripts, the optimal material layout would be stored to `Result` once the optimization is finalized.

 # Outlook

-The multi-cuts formulation has already been utilized to derive sub-problems suitable for the acceleration via quantum computing, reported with a minimum compliance example [@ye2023quantum]. `TopMultiCuts` can be the cornerstone of extension of quantum acceleration TO solvers for even larger problems in 3D and more complex objectives such as the ones from multi-physics [@kumar2020topology] in the future.
+The multi-cuts formulation with discrete design variables has also enabled the development of sub-problems suitable for quantum computing acceleration, as demonstrated for minimum compliance TO design [@ye2023quantum]. `DVTopMultiCuts` represents a key step towards extending quantum-accelerated TO solvers to large-scale 3D problems and complex multi-physics objectives (e.g., [@kumar2020topology]) in the future.

 # Installation instructions

-`TopMultiCuts` is a MATLAB library and requires Gurobi [@gurobi] as the external library when solving MILPs.
-Gurobi is a commercial software with MATLAB interface and can be accessed via [academic license](https://www.gurobi.com/academia/academic-program-and-licenses/) for free.
+`TopMultiCuts` is a MATLAB software and requires Gurobi [@gurobi] as the external library when solving MILPs.
+Gurobi is a commercial library with MATLAB interface and can be accessed via [academic license](https://www.gurobi.com/academia/academic-program-and-licenses/) for free.

 # Acknowledgements